 Strategy 1: Irrevocable Life Insurance Trusts (ILITs) for Estate Tax Planning

 Life insurance death benefits are included in your gross estate if you own the policy.
-For a successful executive with a $3 million term policy and a $8 million investment portfolio, that life insurance pushes the estate well past the 2026 exemption.
+For a successful executive with a $3 million term policy and a $8 million investment portfolio, that life insurance pushes the estate toward levels where planning is warranted.

 An Irrevocable Life Insurance Trust (ILIT) owns the policy outside your estate.
 When properly structured, the death benefit passes to your heirs estate-tax-free.
-For a $3 million policy, this could save your family $1.2 million in estate taxes at the 40% rate.
+For a $3 million policy in a taxable estate, this could save your family $1.2 million in estate taxes at the 40% rate.

 Key considerations: